pingcap/docs/how-to/troubleshoot/diagnose-map.md

     - Cause 2: The current DML executes too long.
 During the time, many DDLs are executed, which causes `schema version` changes to be more than 1024.
 The new version `lock table` might also cause schema version changes.

-    - Cause 3: The TiDB instance that are currently executing DML cannot load the new `schema information` (maybe caused by network issues with PD or TiKV).
+    - Cause 3: The TiDB instance that is currently executing DML statements cannot load the new `schema information` (maybe caused by network issues with PD or TiKV).
 During this time, many DDL statements are executed (including `lock table`), which causes `schema version` changes to be more than 1024.

-    - Solution：The first two causes do not impact the application, as the related DMLs retry after the failure.
+    - Solution：The first two causes do not impact the application, as the related DML operations retry after failure.
 For cause 3, you need to check the network between TiDB and TiKV/PD.

-    - Background: The increase number of `schema version` is consistent with the number of `schema state` of each DDL change operation.
+    - Background: The increased number of `schema version` is consistent with the number of `schema state` of each DDL change operation.
 For example, the `create table` operation has 1 version change, and the `add column` operation has 4 version changes.
 Therefore, too many column change operations might cause `schema version` to increase fast.
 For details, refer to [online schema change](https://static.googleusercontent.com/media/research.google.com/zh-CN//pubs/archive/41376.pdf).

 - 3.1.4 TiDB reports `information schema is out of date` in log

-    - Cause 1：The TiDB server that executes the DML is stopped by `graceful kill` and prepares to exit, and the execution time of the transaction that contains the DML exceeds one DDL lease.
-An error is reported when the transaction commits.
+    - Cause 1：The TiDB server that is executing the DML statement is stopped by `graceful kill` and prepares to exit.
+The execution time of the transaction that contains the DML statement exceeds one DDL lease.
+An error is reported when the transaction is committed.

-    - Cause 2: The TiDB server cannot connect to PD or TiKV when it executes the DML, which causes the following problems:
+    - Cause 2: The TiDB server cannot connect to PD or TiKV when it is executing the DML statement, which causes the following problems:

         - The TiDB server did not load the new schema within one DDL lease (`45s` by default); or
-        - The TiDB server disconnects with PD for connections with `keep alive`.
+        - The TiDB server disconnects from PD with the `keep alive` setting.

     - Cause 3: TiKV has high load or network timed out.
 Check the node loads in `Grafana -> TiDB and TiKV`.

     - Solution:

-        - For cause 1, retry the DML when TiDB is started.
+        - For cause 1, retry the DML operation when TiDB is started.
         - For cause 2, check the network between the TiDB server and PD/TiKV.
         - For cause 3, investigate why TiKV is busy.
 Refer to 4 TiKV issues.